ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-sccwpp.md

 This architecture pattern describes how to use {{site.data.keyword.cloud}} Security and Compliance Center Workload Protection with an {{site.data.keyword.vcf-vpc}} deployment in VPC (Virtual Private Cloud).

 Security and Compliance Center Workload Protection offers functions to protect your Microsoft Windows® and Linux® virtual machines (VMs) that are hosted on your VMware® environment.
 These functions include compliance, vulnerability scanning, and threat detection.
-For more information, see [Key features of {{site.data.keyword.cloud_notm}} Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-key-features).

 Currently, only the threat detection feature is available for Windows VMs.
 {: restriction}